 Any machine that is with a heteropolar system generates AC only.
 AC generator generates AC, DC generator also generates AC.
 Therefore, any generator with a heteropolar system generates AC only.

-Generated emf by any machine initially is shown in the figure below.
+Generated e.m.f by any machine initially shown as the following waveform.

 So, initially, the generated power will be alternating in any machine that is converted to DC.
-The waveform after conversion I,e the AC is changed to DC is shown in the figure below.
+The waveform after conversion i,e the AC is changed to DC can be illustrated like the following diagram.

 The generated emf frequency of DC generator or AC generator is given as